Back to Song Library

 Can I play Jingle Bells on this page?

 Yes.
-This Jingle Bells page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported tin whistle, recorder, and tin whistle views.
+This Jingle Bells page keeps the fingering chart, 4/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Jingle Bells?
+Should I use letter notes or numbered notes for Jingle Bells?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.